 We believe water is one of the ways to break the cycle of poverty and bring sustainable change.

 Provision of clean water alone, however, will not improve health as there is an educational and awareness component that must be addressed.

 Community wide "Health and Hygiene Campaigns" are a vital part of a water supply project.
 Knowledge and behavior change, as well as community involvement, are crucial for transformation.

-Clean running water is not available to all of the Dominican Republic's population.
-Rural communities face the most challenges, as many people obtain their water from sources that are unprotected and contaminated.
-Others must use contaminated canal water or rain water collected from contaminated rooftop systems which are often without water during the dry season.
+Rural communities face the most challenges, as many people obtain their water from contaminated sources.
 Utilizing contaminated water for domestic use, leads to disease.
 Disease leads to loss of time, money, work and quality of life.

-In addition to installing the pumps, Every Day Hope establishes community cooperatives.
-The cooperatives consist of a council of people who live in the community and oversee, direct, and manage the water stations in their area.
-The cooperatives are also educated on proper usage, regulations, and the maintenance of the pumps.
-These cooperatives help raise funds and collect a minimal monthly usage fee from the community members in order to maintain the wells for generations.
+Prior to installing a well, Every Day Hope establishes a community cooperative.
+The cooperative consists of a council of local people who oversee, direct, and manage the water distribution center.
+The cooperative is also educated on proper usage, regulations, and the maintenance of the system.
+They collect a minimal monthly usage fee from each family in the program in order to maintain the well for generations.
 This promotes sustainability and a positive approach to being the change.
-But they need our help to begin.